audionowdigital/openplayer-ios/README.md

 Build library with BuildOpenPlayer scheme.
 Take library from products folder and import it in your project.

-You need a IPlayerHandler object to handle the media event comming from library.
+You need a IPlayerHandler object to handle the media events comming from library.

-**1 To create an OpenPlayer instance, use: **
+**1 To create an OpenPlayer instance, use:**

 `OpenPlayer *player = [[OpenPlayer alloc] initWithPlayerHandler:playerHandler typeOfPlayer:PLAYER_OPUS enableLogs:NO];`

-**2 To initialize the player with a VORBIS or OPUS source, use: **
+**2 To initialize the player with a VORBIS or OPUS source, use:**

 `[player setDataSource:url withSize:FILE_LENGTH_SECONDS];`

 **Note:** FILE_LENGTH_SECONDS is necessary for media files, for computing progress and allowing media seek.
 If you are decoding a live stream, you will need to use FILE_LENGTH_SECONDS = -1.

-**3 The IPlayerHandler object needs to implement the following method to respond to events comming from the library **
+**3 The IPlayerHandler object needs to implement the following method to respond to events comming from the library**

 `-(void)onPlayerEvent:(PlayerEvent) event withParams:(NSDictionary *)params;`